Floodplain - a nearly flat plain along the course of a stream or river that is naturally subject to flooding.

 Peachtree Corners is bordered by the Chattahoochee river to the north.
 This is the main water body and most tributaries and streams in Peachtree Corners lead to this primary water source.
 As a result, flooding damage can occur when streams are inhibited, and water cannot reach the river.

-Property owners within floodplains are advised to have flood insurance.
-If you don’t have flood insurance and are interested in getting coverage, please speak with your insurance agent.
+Property owners within floodplains are advised to have flood insurance since regular homeowner’s insurance excludes flood damage coverage.
+Typically, there is a 30-day waiting period from the date the insurance is purchased before the actual policy goes into effect.
+If you don’t have flood insurance and are interested in getting coverage, please speak with your insurance agent and read about mandatory floodplain insurance.

 Please visit floodsmart.gov for information on where and why to buy flood insurance.
 Flood damage isn’t covered by standard homeowners’ insurance policies, and just one inch of floodwater can cause more than $25,000 in damage.

-Owners should also be aware of the steps to take should a flood occur.
+Everyone should be aware of the safety steps to take should a flood occur.
 Deceptive in nature, floods can quickly become life threatening.
-Listening for flood warnings on local television stations and having an evacuation plan in place is key to avoiding dangerous situations.
+Listening for flood warnings on local television and radio stations, NOAA Weather Radio, and even local warning signals, and having an evacuation plan in place is key to avoiding dangerous situations.
 Note that a flood watch means conditions are favorable for flash flooding while a flood warning means that flash flooding is about to happen.
 Other flood safety tips include:

 - Preparing an emergency supply of food and water